genomeud/SRA-ome/README.md

 A sample represents what actually has been collected from the environment.
 A sample can be splitted in many sequencing experiments and also can be the target of many studies.

-The two most important information stored are: the TaxonID of the sample and the corresponding BioSampleID (identifier in the BioSample database).
+The two most important information stored are: TaxonID, the TaxonID of the sample, BioSampleID, the identifier of the sample in the BioSample database.

 It does NOT contain the FK to the corresponding Study, because, being a M-M relationship, all the FKs are stored in a separated table, StudySample.